bitPogo/kmock/docs/src/howto/annotations.md

 ```

 ## Experimental Annotations
-With 0.2.0 KMock offers 2 new experimental Annotation - `KMock` and `KMockMulti` which lift the need of telling KMock to which Source Set a Mock binds.
+With 0.2.0 KMock offers 2 new experimental Annotations - `KMock` and `KMockMulti` which lift the need of telling KMock to which Source Set a Mock binds.
-Those Annotations will determine the Source Set of a Mock based on the contexts it is declared.
+Those Annotations will determine the Source Set of a Mock based on the contexts they are declared.
 However those Annotations are considers as experimental since there might be edge cases which are not covered by them.
 They can be used in the exact same way as `Mock` or `MockMulti`:
 ```kotlin